akosgarai/playground_engine/pkg/screen/README.md

 This tool is provided for creating forms.
 It is a `ScreenWithFrameBuilder` extension.
 The following variables could be set during the construction.

 - headerLabel - This is displayed on the top left of the screen.
+- formItemMaterial - It is the material of the form items.
+It might be changed on hover event.
+- formItemHighlightMaterial - It is the material of the form items in case of hover event.
 - config - The form items are based on this configuration.
 - configOrder - The order of the form items.
 - charset - The charset model that will be used for text writing.